dpsingh/purge-varnish/readme.txt

 *   Go to your admin area and select Plugins -> Add new from the menu.
 *   Search for "Purge Varnish" or download
-*   Click install.
-*   Click activate.
+*   Click install and then click on activate link.

 <strong>How to configure settings?</strong>